SWOTAlgorithms/Raster-Processor/README.md

 Fig. 1.
 Flowchart

-3. Aggregation of pixel cloud points to raster grid
+_3. Aggregation of pixel cloud points to raster grid_

 The first step to convert pixel-cloud product to raster is re-projection (Fig. 1).
 Pixels under GEO lat/lon are re-projected to the appropriate UTM projection.
 Since each raster grid may contain multiple pixel-cloud pixels, an aggregation operation is needed.
 Details of inputs and outputs of each variable of aggregation are provided in appendix.

-3.1 Height and water area
+_3.1 Height and water area_

 The equation for calculating water fraction in raster product is in equation (1), where hi is the height of the ith grid in raster product. h(x) is the height for pixel-cloud pixel x, which is assigned to the ith grid in raster product.
 N is total number of pixel-cloud pixels which are assigned to the ith grid of raster product (N can be calculated through re-projection).